Rabinxt/Tic_Tac_Toe/README.md

 ## License

 This Tic-Tac-Toe game is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as needed.
 Have fun playing!
+Thank you !